fischermatte/angular-master-class-jump-start/course.md

 - try to avoid nested objects in state wegen kopiererei -> or use immerjs for mutation, more efficent
 - an action should be handled by one reducer

+## Important

+- dont use 2way data binding with ngrx